Nikon D80 vs Sony HX350

 It is notable that the D80 has a hotshoe, while the HX350 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The HX350 is a recent model that features in the current product line-up of Sony.
-In contrast, the D80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D80 was succeeded by the Nikon D90.
+Both the D80 and the HX350 have been discontinued, but can regularly be found used on ebay.
+The D80 was replaced by the Nikon D90, while the HX350 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.